texfaq/texfaq.github.io/FAQ-prinvalint.md

 ---
+title:  The Principal Value Integral symbol
 section: Symbols, etc.
 date: 2014-06-10
 ---

-# The Principal Value Integral symbol

 This symbol (an integral sign, ''crossed'') does not appear in any of the fonts ordinarily available to (La)TeX users, but it can be